Ireland/Iceland Atlantic cable aims for data jobs

 Mauldin says the opportunity for Emerald lies in linking new locations, like Iceland, with a fast connection.

-Sembler said a few dozen Forbes 500 companies have already studied setting up a data center in Iceland.
+Sembler said a few dozen Forbes 500 companies have already studied setting up a data centre in Iceland.

-One of the first global players to move there has been Norway's Opera Software, maker of world's most-used mobile browser, which opened its Iceland data center last year.
+One of the first global players to move there has been Norway's Opera Software, maker of world's most-used mobile browser, which opened its Iceland data centre last year.

 Trygve Jarholt, director of hosting at Opera, said so far the few cables to Iceland have been enough.

-Note: (This story was corrected in paragraph 15 to change the name of the cable supplier to TE SubCom)